Jenna Bush Hager says that when she made a big mistake as a teenager, her father never let her take all the blame.

-Jenna reflected on TODAY with Hoda & Jenna Tuesday about the talk she had with her father after she was cited for possession of alcohol as a minor and using a fake ID to purchase alcohol within a five-week span in 2001 as a University of Texas student during George W. Bush's presidency.
+Back in 2001, Jenna was cited for both possession of alcohol and using a fake ID to purchase alcohol within a five-week period while she was a University of Texas student.

 Jenna has also previously opened up on TODAY about a talk she had with her father about alcohol when she was in her early 20s.
 The elder Bush wrote in his 2010 book "Decision Points" about how he gave up drinking after first lady Laura Bush pushed him to decide whether he wanted to choose alcohol or fatherhood.